coffandro/integration-duet3d/README.rst

-Duet RepRapFirmware <-> Simplyprint.io connector
+Duet RepRapFirmware to Simplyprint.io connector
 ================================================

-This package provides a connector between a Duet based 3D printer and the Simplyprint.io cloud service.
+This package acts as a bridge between Duet-based 3D printers and the Simplyprint.io cloud service.

-The communication is using the Duet HTTP API.
+It communicates with the printer using the Duet HTTP API.
-See https://github.com/Duet3D/RepRapFirmware/wiki/HTTP-requests for more details.
+For more information, visit https://github.com/Duet3D/RepRapFirmware/wiki/HTTP-requests.

+Communication with Simplyprint.io is handled via the `simplyprint-ws-client`.

 ------------
 Status
 ------------
-This package is in an early stage of development.
-It is not yet feature complete and may contain bugs.

 Supported features: